Would you like to see what we have written on a subject? Use the search below.

 Deception

-“So now the Lord has put a deceiving spirit in the mouths of all these prophets of yours.
+So now the Lord has put a deceiving spirit in the mouths of all these prophets of yours.
 The Lord has decreed disaster for you.”
 1 Kings 22:23, NIV

 For this reason God sends them a powerful delusion so that they will believe the lie and so that all will be condemned who have not believed the truth but have delighted in wickedness.
 2 Thess.
 2:11-12, NIV

-This allows for deceptions in times of war [but not slander - we can deceive our enemy but cannot exaggerate their actions or falsely accuse them] and trickery such as undercover police officers or undercover government agents may use [as long as they are against evil people and not innocent people].
+This allows for deception in times of war [but not slander - we can deceive our enemy but cannot exaggerate their actions or falsely accuse them] and trickery, such as undercover police officers or undercover government agents may use [as long as they are against evil people and not innocent people].
 It would also include things like an abused wife opening a secret bank account to save money to escape an evil man, churches helping those fleeing from injustice or people hiding those being persecuted from the persecutors [i.e. hiding Jews in WWII].

 What Does Deception Mean?

-Jael opening tent
+Jael

 What does deception mean?
 A good definition is getting someone to believe without doubt something that is false.
-As mentioned in the truth about deceptions section above, this is ONLY legitimate when dealing with evil people bent on evil purposes.
+As mentioned in The Truth About Deceptions section above, this is ONLY legitimate when dealing with evil people bent on evil purposes.

 How was Jael able to so successfully trick Sisera to his death?

-She went out to met him confidently.
+She went out to meet him confidently.
 Her every word, her every action told him she was on his side.
 She understood his problem, she had the solution and was glad to help.
 Any faltering in her voice, any sideward glances, any hesitancy in her actions would have betrayed her true intentions and probably gotten her killed.

 Jael was careful to give Sisera no reason to doubt her loyalty and intentions.
-She did her job so well, that he felt secure enough to go to sleep in her presence.
+She did her job so well that he felt secure enough to go to sleep in her presence.
 He trusted her.
 That is a good deception definition.
-Because Jael was successful a cruel oppressive enemy of God’s people was destroyed and she earned a place of honour in Scripture.
+Because Jael was successful, a cruel, oppressive enemy of God’s people was destroyed, and she earned a place of honour in Scripture.

 Sign up for our free monthly newsletter or take one of our free Bible Study courses.